-After months of deep space-like silence, it appears that the The Jetsons movie project is still alive -– almost two years since it was first announced.
-So, when will the futuristic family finally be ready to make the jump from animation to live action?
+After months of deep space-like silence, it appears that The Jetsons movie project is still alive -– almost two years since it was first announced.
+So, when will the futuristic family finally be ready to make the jump from animation to live-action?
 Will we have to wait until the 24th century?

 Following the success of The Flintstones, Hanna-Barbera’s The Jetsons animated series first aired in primetime during the 1962-63 season.
 Set in the far-flung future, the show gives a humorous take on our lifestyle and revolves around the Jetson family — working-stiff father George (George O’Hanlon), mother Jane (Penny Singleton), daughter Judy (Janet Waldo), son Elroy (Daws Butler), Astro the dog (Don Messick), and Rosie (Jean Vander Pyl), their robot maid.
 Other voices are provided by Mel Blanc and Howard Morris.

 Unlike The Flintstones, the show only lasted one season but it became a staple of Saturday morning television for decades and was revived briefly in the 1980s for a syndicated run.
 The Jetson clan have also returned for commercials, comic books, games, made-for-TV movies, and a 1990 animated feature film.

 Still, it’s the prospect of a live-action version of The Jetsons that has excited imaginations across the globe — and perhaps even the galaxy.

 In 2007, Robert Rodriguez (of Sin City, Grindhouse, and Spy Kids fame) entered into talks with Universal Studios and Warner Bros. about filming a Jetsons movie, with a possible 2009 release.
 He was trying to decide on his next project and the Jetsons movie supposedly had the edge because a script had already been completed.
 Though he maintained interest, Rodriguez focused on other projects.